iainquayle/lemnos/README.md

 The control manages the search process, monitoring and recording the performance of the models, and deciding which models will be bred to create the next generation of models.
+While this could for the moment be implemented within the schema, it is being kept seperate for for both clarity, and possible future expansion into a distributed client-server model.